space-nuko/sd-webui-utilities/README.md

 ## dump_danbooru_meta.py

-Dumps all JSON metadata found on Danbooru for their various APIs.
-Yes, all of it.
-You'll probably need a Gold account key and many hours for this to work satisfactorily.
+Dumps all JSON metadata found on Danbooru for their various APIs. *Yes, all of it.* You'll probably need a Gold account key and many hours for this to work satisfactorily.
 Place your credentials in an `.env` file as `DANBOORU_LOGIN` and `DANBOORU_TOKEN`.

+Although, if you want to save a good deal of time, you can just see the [danbooru-metadata](https://huggingface.co/datasets/stma/danbooru-metadata) dataset for a full metadata dump from Feburary 2023.

 ## build_model_db.py